Pumpkin Halloween Dog Treat Recipe + Free Printable

 Made with pumpkin and delicious pumpkin spice flavors like cinnamon and ginger, your pup won’t be able to resist.
 Mine certainly didn’t!

 And to make your canine culinary masterpiece all the more spooktacular, finish it off with a cute printable Halloween flag for your boo.
 Your pup will love these ten times more than their Halloween dog costume, we promise!

 The best part is, these tasty DIY Halloween dog treats will take you less than 30 minutes to make.

 Let’s get startled, shall we?

 - 1/4 cup vegetable oil (add more if needed)

-1. Preheat oven to 175 Degrees Celsius.
-Line a flat baking tray with baking paper.
+1. Preheat oven to 175 C. Line a flat baking tray with baking paper.